Tallahatchie County Correctional Facility

 Tallahatchie County Correctional Facility (TCCF) is a private prison for men, authorized by the Tallahatchie County Correctional Authority and operated by CoreCivic, formerly the Corrections Corporation of America on behalf of the Mississippi Department of Corrections.
 The maximum-security facility is located in unincorporated Tallahatchie County, Mississippi, near Tutwiler in the Mississippi Delta.
 Since its opening with 352 prisoners, the prison has expanded capacity nearly ninefold, holding 2672 inmates by October 2008.
-It has housed inmates from Wisconsin, Colorado, Hawaii, Wyoming, Vermont, and California, in addition to prisoners from Louisiana and Mississippi.
+It has housed inmates from Wisconsin, Colorado, Hawaii, Wyoming, Vermont, and California, in addition to prisoners from Alabama, Louisiana and Mississippi.
 In 2010 the facility served as a county jail and also housed more than 1,000 prisoners from California.
 Since 2013, it has not held Mississippi state prisoners.

 The prison opened in March 2000 with 352 prisoners.
 It is one of six private prisons constructed to hold state prisoners.
 As of early 2017, three are still operating for the state.
 (One of these was closed in September 2016.)
 The facility is located on a 149 acre plot of land located along U.S. Highway 49, 1.5 mi north of Tutwiler, 12 mi south of Clarksdale, and 85 mi from Memphis International Airport.
 27 acre of the prison property are fenced and used as the prison.

 By 2008 the prison held 2,672 prisoners, and competing California gang members erupted in a violent riot.
 Additional such incidents have occurred.
 Legally the prison's capacity is 2,800 prisoners.
 In September 2005 the facility was accredited by the American Correctional Association.